naomlk/AidRequestsSystem/README.md

 <img width="1188" height="280" alt="image" src="https://github.com/user-attachments/assets/9196f030-042a-4cbc-8b74-c104cbeff2c1" />
 <img width="755" height="265" alt="image" src="https://github.com/user-attachments/assets/3252e5ce-9d22-4a8a-9677-3b139e12fd9d" />

-Version 1 (WHERE) is much more efficient than Version 2 (EXCEPT).
-Simplicity: Version 1 performs a single, direct check on one column.
-Version 2 forces the database to run two separate queries and then compare the results to find differences.
+Version 1 (WHERE) is the professional choice because it performs a direct filter in a single pass over the table.
+Version 2 (EXCEPT) is inefficient because it forces the database to perform two separate queries—one to get everyone and one to get those with equipment—and then calculate the difference between the two sets.
+For the Yedidim project, Version 1 is much faster and uses far less memory than the mathematical set operation in Version 2.
-Resources: Version 1 is very fast and uses minimal memory.
-Version 2 is much heavier because it has to sort and "subtract" one list from another, which is unnecessary work for this task.
-Best Practice: Using a simple filter (WHERE) is the standard way to retrieve data based on a condition.
-EXCEPT is usually reserved for more complex comparisons between different tables.

 ### 5. Elite Volunteer Service Report (>100km)